 With a much larger surface area than your skin (seriously, it’s the equivalent of half a badminton court—440 ft2—and thickness of one cell wall, or half a human hair), the gut is the largest exposed external surface on your body.
 On a daily basis, it deals with the food you eat, the molecules you breathe, and at times, the potential toxins that seek entry.
 If your intestinal lining is damaged or compromised (you’ve probably heard this referred to as ‘leaky gut’), substances that don’t belong in your body can enter the bloodstream, triggering autoimmune responses in the body—think inflammation, allergies, irritable bowels, migraines, pain, fatigue, and more.

 Like your genome, your microbiome is unique to you.
 And it’s changing, constantly.
 External factors like diet, exercise, medicine, and even sleep can all impact and alter the composition of your microbiome on a daily basis.

 Imagine Earth’s ecosystems as an analogy of your own inner world.
 Over days and weeks and seasons and years, there may be different kinds of trees or plants or animals in different forests and deserts and oceans.
 But the ecological functions that make up that forest and keep each ecosystem thriving are continuous and conserved.
 In other words, our microbiomes are all vastly different from one another, but the functions they maintain for our health are relatively similar.
 Whatever microbes exist within us, they’ve evolved to be there.

-Well, here’s the thing.
-We don’t know what a healthy microbiome looks like.
+We don’t know exactly what a healthy microbiome looks like.
 We may never.
 While it would be remarkable to say ‘you’re missing Lactobacilli, here’s a supplement for it’, it’s simply not how science works.
 The ideal microbiome probably doesn’t exist.
 As diverse as we are, so are our microbiomes, and for good reason.